AutoResearch/autora/docs/online-experiments/firebase.md

 - Use the default options for the Firestore rules and the Firestore indexes.
 - ***!!!
 IMPORTANT !!!*** Use the build directory instead of the public directory here.
 - When asked for the directory, write `build` and press `Enter`.
-- Configure as a single-page app, don't set up automatic builds and deploys with GitHub.
+- Configure as a single-page app; don't set up automatic builds and deploys with GitHub.
 - Don't overwrite the index.html file if the question pops up.

 ## Write code for your experiment